 \section{Introduction}

-\IEEEPARstart{C}{onvolutional} neural networks (CNNs) have become the standard approach for tomographic image reconstruction where the goal is to recover the image from noisy (non-)linear measurements~\cite {wang2020deep}.
-U-Net~\cite{ronneberger2015u} has emerged as the architecture underpinning the majority of deep learning reconstruction methods, applied with great success to a variety of imaging problems including computed tomography (CT)~\cite{Jin2017deep}, magnetic resonance imaging (MRI)~\cite{mccann2017convolutional} and photoacoustic tomography~\cite{davoudi2019deep}.
-Its success is often attributed to its multi-scale architecture~\cite{Liu2022multiscale}.
+Convolutional neural networks (CNNs) have become the standard approach for tomographic image reconstruction~\cite {wang2020deep}.
+The U-Net~\cite{ronneberger2015u} architecture underpins numerous deep learning reconstruction methods, achieving strong results on a variety of imaging problems including computed tomography (CT)~\cite{Jin2017deep}, magnetic resonance imaging (MRI)~\cite{mccann2017convolutional} and photoacoustic tomography~\cite{davoudi2019deep}.
+Its success is often attributed to the particular multi-scale architecture~\cite{Liu2022multiscale}.